 Culture and Beliefs of the Srivijaya

 The kingdom was one of the most prominent religious centers in the region.
-The kings of Srivijaya played a major part in the expansion and establishment of Buddhism in many places that they conquered or interacted with, such as Java and the Malayasian Peninsula.
+The kings of Srivijaya played a major part in the expansion and establishment of Buddhism in many places that they conquered or interacted with, including Java and the Malay Peninsula.

 The Srivijayan realm had numerous Buddhist temples.
 It is believed that these sites served as monastic Buddhist learning centers, which students and scholars from all over Asia visited.
 Historians are convinced that Palembang alone housed over 1000 monks who had dedicated their lives to teaching and training traveling scholars in Buddhism.

-One of the most popular forms of Buddhism in the empire was Vajrayana Buddhism.
+While Mahayana Buddhism was the predominant form of Buddhism within Srivijaya, other forms of Esoteric Buddhism such as Vajrayana Buddhism were practiced as well.
 This was a mystical form of the religion and involved supernatural powers through yantras.
 This form of Buddhism originated in India but was possibly passed on to the empire because of strong trade connections between the two regions.

 Unlike many of the other Indianized kingdoms in Southeast Asia, Srivijaya was not a culture of monumental builders.
-There are some examples of refined brick Buddhist architecture, such as the temple complex at the Muaro Jambi.
+There are some examples of refined brick Buddhist architecture, such as the temple complexes at the Muaro Jambi and Muara Takus.
 However, most public and residential buildings, and settlements in general, were not heavily fortified cities, but rather wooden homes built either or with easy access to water.

 Modern Palembang in Southern Sumatra was home to the ancient capital of Srivijaya.
-Surrounding the city are hundreds of artificial canals and islands which have yodeled many Srivijaya artifacts.
-Poopulating these canals today are wooden home that are built on stilts or floating on the water, mirroring in many ways the way their Srivijaya ancestors once lived.
+Surrounding the city are hundreds of artificial canals and islands which have yielded many Srivijaya artifacts.
+Populating these canals today are wooden homes that are built on stilts or floating on the water, mirroring in many ways the way their Srivijaya ancestors once lived.

-Commercial trade flourished in the empire, and with that came the proliferation of art.
-Most of the art was influenced by Buddhism in an attempt to spread the religion through the trade of art.
+Commercial trade flourished in the empire and brought with it a proliferation of art.
+Most of this was influenced by Buddhism in an attempt to spread the religion through the trade of art.
 Furthermore, the art of Srivijaya was greatly influenced by the Indian art of the Gupta and Pala empires.

-There were also numerous Buddhist sculptures that were discovered by archaeologists in Sumatra and the Malay Peninsula.
+Numerous Buddhist sculptures have been discovered by archaeologists in Sumatra and the Malay Peninsula.
 Additionally, Chinese artworks were very popular in the kingdom, leading to an escalation in various art styles in pottery, fabrics, and silks.

 History of the Srivijaya Empire

-Although the empire was a symbol of greatness and prosperity for many centuries, it remained almost entirely forgotten after its disappearance in the 1200s.
+As a powerhouse of maritime influence and Buddhist culture, Srivijaya was a symbol of greatness and prosperity in the region for many centuries.
+However, the civilization remained almost entirely forgotten after its disappearance in the 1200s CE.

-Although Srivijaya left few archaeological remains, the discovery of this ancient and powerful empire by the historian George Cœdès in the 1920s brought Indonesia’s former glory to light.
-It was also a frame of reference for how ancient globalization, maritime trade, and foreign relations had formed the Indonesian civilization.
+Although Srivijaya left few archaeological remains, the discovery of this ancient empire by the historian George Cœdès in the 1920s brought Indonesia’s former glory to light.
+It was also a frame of reference for how ancient globalization, maritime trade, and foreign relations had contributed to the history of the region and Indonesian civilization.

-In the 20th century, it was referred to by Indonesian nationalist intellectuals to prove the Indonesian identity within the state before the establishment of the Dutch colonial state.
+In the 20th century, Srivijaya — along with successors like Majapahit — was adopted by Indonesian nationalist intellectuals to prove the Indonesian identity within the state before the establishment of the Dutch colonial state.